A Story Most Business Owners Don’t Realize They’re Living

 The Website That “Looked Fine”

 When I pulled up Mike’s website, nothing jumped out as broken.
+There were no glaring issues or obvious errors.
+In fact, most people would say:

 “That’s a good-looking site.”

 And they’d be right.
 But that’s exactly where the problem started.
+Because websites don’t fail loudly; they fail quietly.

 The First Leak: Confusion